HyperNylium/mdnx-auto-dl/README.md

     - https://cdn.hypernylium.com/mdnx-auto-dl/Bento4-SDK.zip
     - https://cdn.hypernylium.com/mdnx-auto-dl/mdnx.zip \
 Every dependency is included in the image (ffmpeg and mkvmerge) and downloaded/installed from debian repositories (apt install). \
 If you find a better way to do this (and it actually works), please open a PR.
-I would happily accept it!
+I would happily accept it! \
+Preferably, the Bento4-SDK and multi-download-nx packages should be downloaded from their respective websites and using the `entrypoint.sh` script to install them.